 - If you used stick or flux-core welding, you must remove the slag covering.

-- Clean all the remaining, dust, smoked areas, with a wire brush or even better an angle grinder with a wire wheel.
+- Clean the remaining, dust, and smoked areas, with a wire brush or even better an angle grinder with a wire wheel.

 - Before painting, clean the area with alcohol or a similar product specified in the paint’s instructions.